eranamar-zz/eranamar.github.io/_posts/2017-03-30-Derandomization-for-Pairwise-Independent-Seed.markdown

 </span> (all the operations in the proof are modulo 2).
 Note that any pair of variables from <span class="MathJax_Preview"><script type="math/tex">
 \left\{ M_{0},M_{1},M_{2}\right\}
 </script>
 </span> are independent because they defined on mutually disjoint set of indices.
-Moreover, by the lemma from above, each of them if it is not a constant zero then it is distributed as <span class="MathJax_Preview"><script type="math/tex">
+Moreover, by the lemma from above, each of them if it is not the constant zero then is distributed as <span class="MathJax_Preview"><script type="math/tex">
 Bernoulli\left(0.5\right)
 </script>
 </span>.
-When plugging in the new notations we get<span class="MathJax_Preview">
+When plugging-in the new notations we get<span class="MathJax_Preview">
 <script type="math/tex;mode=display">
 \begin{aligned}
 \mathbf{P}\left[X_{1}=b_{1},\:X_{2}=b_{2}\right] & =\mathbf{P}\left[M_{0}+M_{1}=b_{1},\:M_{0}+M_{2}=b_{2}\right]